SusqCoDAR/SusqCoDAR.github.io/patriots.md

 Members of the Susquehanna County Chapter, NSDAR, are proudly descended from a man or woman who, with unfailing loyalty to the cause of the American independence, served for one of the states.
-The DAR Genealogical Research System (GRS) is a database that includes the names of those who have already had family lineage records submitted by a descendant.
+The DAR Genealogical Research System ([GRS](https://services.dar.org/members/dar_research/search/default.cfm?tab_id=0&national_number=daradmin)) is a database that includes the names of those who have already had family lineage records submitted by a descendant.
-New Patriots are added as the are proven through new DAR applications.
+New Patriots are added as they are proven through new DAR applications.

 | Patriot | Rank | State of Service |
 |---------|------|------------------|